01 of 04

 Continue to 4 of 4 below.

-Limping or slow gait when climbing stairs can be a symptom or arthritis or injury.
+- Limping: Limping or slow gait when climbing stairs can be a symptom of arthritis or injury.
 In either case, a vet visit is indicated.

-Sudden loss of appetite can be an indication of several diseases, and the cat should be seen by a vet for diagnosis and treatment.
-The same applies for cats who eat constantly but do not gain weight.
+- Change in appetite: Sudden loss of appetite can be an indication of several diseases, and the cat should be seen by a vet for diagnosis and treatment.
+The same applies to cats who eat constantly but do not gain weight.

 04 of 04